willchan8/freeseats-reservation-service/README.md

 - Before seeding, make sure to npm install
 - Log into mySQL from terminal: mySQL -u root -p
 - Enter password if set up with one
+- If 'reservations' database exists in mySQL: drop database reservations;
 - Create database in mySQL: create database reservations;
 - Select database: use reservations;
 - Go to db/db.js to change your user and password on line 4
 - Run script:
 npm run seed
-- To check database: select * from restaurants;
+- To check 'reservations' database: select * from restaurants;

 ## Usage